 Managing your drivers and vehicles is important for maintaining 24hr delivery.

-Create a schedule that ensures there’s always a vehicle available, even during night hours.
+Create a schedule that ensures there’s always a vehicle available, even during night hours if you want to offer overnight courier deliveries.
 Use software or a dispatch system that helps you keep track of driver availability and vehicle location.
 You’ll also need to think about rest periods for drivers to comply with UK regulations.

 With careful planning, you can optimise your fleet’s usage.
 For example, when demand is low, you can stagger shifts, ensuring that you don’t have too many drivers at once.